HomePlug: Interoperability

 HomePlug AV, GP and AV2 are fully interoperable, and will also interoperate with IEEE 1901 devices.
 HomePlug 1.0 devices do not interoperate with HomePlug AV devices.
 Although it is technically possible to achieve such backward compatibility, doing so is not economically feasible because of the high cost of circuitry that would have to support different forward error correction (FEC) techniques and feature sets.

 HomePlug devices will not interoperate with devices that employ other powerline technologies, such as Universal Powerline Association (UPA), HD-PLC, or G.hn.
 In the case of G.hn, it was deemed prohibitively expensive to implement both HomePlug's turbo coding forward error correction and G.hn's low-density parity-check code.
 However, IEEE 1901 allows co-existence within the same deployment of both HomePlug AV and HD-PLC via its Inter-System Protocol (ISP).
 G.hn also supports the ISP.

 HomePlug devices are not compatible with certain power strips, surge protectors, and uninterruptible power supplies incorporating filters, which block the high-frequency signal.
 In such cases, the installer must plug devices directly into building electrical receptacles.
 If a spare power point is not available, a double adapter can be used in many cases with the incompatible device on one side and the HomePlug device on the other.

 EMI concerns

-In the UK there have been suggestions that users of powerline equipment should be prosecuted under the Wireless Telegraphy Act, if they cause interference to official radio systems.
-Also GCHQ has published concerns that such interference affects its ability to monitor radio activity in the UK.
+In the UK there have been suggestions in media that users of powerline equipment may be prosecuted under the Wireless Telegraphy Act, if they cause interference to official radio systems.
+GCHQ has published concerns that such interference affects its ability to monitor radio activity in the UK; this was later retracted and GCHQ stated that power line networking equipment doesn't affect its activities.